virtual-campus-tour/virtual-campus-tour.github.io/index.md

 <img width="700px" class="rounded float-start pe-4" src="../images-mockup/Footer.png">

 At the bottom of each page there will be a footer for a person to look at specific pages, apply to the University and Book an in-person tour

+### Milestone 2: Create Functionality

+To manage our Milestone we continued to use GitHub projects.
+[Attached is our Milestone 2 Project Board](https://github.com/orgs/virtual-campus-tour/projects/2)

 ## Team